probmods/probmods2/exercises/lot-learning.md

 #### c)

-Many people find the high probability assignmed by our model in (b) to `27` to be unintuitive (i.e. if we ran this as an experiment, 27 would be a very infrequnt response).
+Many people find the high probability assignmed by our model in (b) to `27` to be unintuitive (i.e. if we ran this as an experiment, 27 would be a very infrequent response).
 This suggests our model is an imperfect model of human intuitions.
 How could we decrease the probability of inferring `27`?
 (HINT: Consider the priors).

 ## 2. The Number Game